🚗 Autonomous Driving¶

 -

-This paper proposes ClimaDrive, a data generation framework, and ClimaOoD, a benchmark dataset.
-By combining semantically guided multi-weather scene generation with perspective-aware anomaly object placement, the framework constructs a 10K+ training set covering 6 weather conditions × 93 anomaly categories.
-Training on this dataset yields an average AP improvement of 3.25% across four state-of-the-art methods.
+The authors propose the ClimaDrive data generation framework and the ClimaOoD benchmark dataset.
+By combining semantic-guided multi-weather scene generation with perspective-aware anomaly object placement, they construct a 10K+ training set covering 6 weather conditions and 93 anomaly categories.
+After training, four SOTA methods achieved an average AP improvement of 3.25%.

 - CoIn3D: Revisiting Configuration-Invariant Multi-Camera 3D Object Detection